YottaDB/YDBDoc/ProgGuide/isv.rst

    YDB>write $zroutines
    "/usr/jones/utl /usr/smith/utl"
    YDB>halt
-   $ echo $ydb_routines
+   $ echo $gtmroutines
    /usr/jones /usr/smith

-This example defines the environment variable ydb_routines.
-Upon entering YottaDB Direct Mode $zroutines has the value supplied by ydb_routines.
+This example defines the environment variable gtmroutines.
+Upon entering YottaDB Direct Mode $zroutines has the value supplied by gtmroutines.
 The SET command changes the value.
-When the YottaDB image terminates, the shell echo command demonstrates that ydb_routines has not been modified by the M SET command.
+When the YottaDB image terminates, the shell echo command demonstrates that gtmroutines has not been modified by the M SET command.

 Example: